-As a Microsoft Cloud Services Provider, have you digitally transformed your own business?
+As a Microsoft Managed Services Provider, have you digitally transformed your own business?
 An integrated subscription billing platform will optimize your operations, drive engagement with your customers and empower your people to do more.

-With the growth of CSP and Cloud Services, subscription-based billing is not just about generating invoices but a host of additional elements like subscription management, payment processing, and renewal management.
+With the growth of MSP and Cloud Services, subscription-based billing is not just about generating invoices but a host of additional elements like subscription management, payment processing, and renewal management.
 It would be best to integrate your billing solution with other systems like Dynamics CRM, accounting and finance, customer support, marketing, and sales to facilitate seamless operations across the enterprise.

 For instance, when you integrate your billing software with your accounting system, the accounting system can automatically sync customers, products, invoices, and payments.
 It can also help the sales teams and operations team stay updated about the payment status and make informed decisions about licenses and upselling.

 Which business systems must integrate with your subscription billing platform, and how does this benefit your business?
 Let us talk about that in the following sections.

 How do you understand your customers’ needs and goals?
 How do you align your sales processes with Cloud Services and Products?
 How do you focus on your best customers and drive adoption?
 Simply, by having your billing software integrated with other customer touch-point data and systems like CRM so that all the information can be seamlessly connected.

 Integration with CRM has several benefits for the customer service team and sales department.
 For instance, you can design promotional offers and discounts that are unique to a target customer base based on their recent transactions.
 Adding to that, your customer service team is now in tune with changing customers’ details like contact numbers, email addresses, contracts, and Service Level Agreements.